camgranella/opencpe-aws/docs/Architecture.md

     }
 }
 ```

+### Important Notes:

-Important: The email will be sent to the resource owner's email, which should be tagged in the resource as "OwnerEmail" as the key and their respective email as the value
+- The email will be sent to the resource owner's email, which should be tagged in the resource as "OwnerEmail" as the key and their respective email as the value
+- As of the time of writing this, OpenCPE only checks for instances that have the state of "running"

 ## Reference